Pro-treading/Pro_Treading_app/README.md

 ## Key Classes

 - **User.java**
-  Represents a user entity with fields for name, email,
+  Represents a user entity with fields for name,